KarlTDebiec/Scinoephile/docs/development.rst

 - [x] Support char assignments in ImageSubtitleEvent
 - [x] Complete assignment of one subtitle dataset
 - [x] Stop forcing separation of characters on save
-- [ ] Function for merging characters manually
+- [x] Function for merging characters manually
-- [ ] Improve character separation to support split characters such as 儿 and 八
+- [ ] Update documentation of Subtitle and Event classes
+- [ ] Test SUP parsing
-- [ ] Improve character separation to load assignments from another dataset
+- [ ] Migrate to tensorflow 2.0
 - [ ] Reimplement TestOCRDataset to link to a list of ImageSubtitleSeries
 - [ ] Replace spec_cols in OCRDataset, TrainOCRDataset and TestOCRDataset
 - [ ] Add log output to AutoTrainer
-- [ ] Option to compress or not when saving Datasets (takes a long time)
 - [ ] Calculate diff between training images and test images to guide spec selection
+- [ ] Improve character separation to support split characters such as 儿 and 八
+- [ ] Improve character separation to load assignments from another dataset
 - [ ] Add support for Western characters and punctuation

 Compositor Rewrite